This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

 Choosing the right exercises helps to keep the sound to a minimum as well.
-Dead lifting is the noisiest lift by far since you often drop heavy weights on the floor.
-For many people their dead lifts are a main part of their workout program so they don’t want to exchange it for something else.
-Maybe you could limit the amount of times you deadlift or just limit it to a certain time of the day.
+Deadlifting is the noisiest lift by far since you often drop heavy weights on the floor.
+For many people, their dead lifts are a main part of their workout program so they don’t want to exchange it for something else.
+Maybe you could limit the number of times you deadlift or just limit it to a certain time of the day.

 9. Close the door

 Many doors are hollow and don’t actually stop much noise.
 To improve this you can try to add insulation to the inside of the door but this is a bit complicated to do it properly.
-Hanging a heavy moving blanket on the door will help making the door more soundproof without having to taking it apart.
+Hanging a heavy moving blanket on the door will help make the door more soundproof without having to take it apart.

 Closing the windows is also an option of course.
-The problem is that once you close your doors and windows, you’ll have to change your gym ventilation.
+The problem is that once you close your doors and windows, you’ll have to change your gym’s ventilation.

 10. Sort out your ventilation

 Having everything closed off will cause some issues with the atmosphere in a room.
 It’ll get hot, humid, sweaty, and smelly.
 A gym needs a supply of fresh air to stay inhabitable.
 In the last point, I’ve pointed out that closing the door is a good way to limit the sound from leaving your gym.
 That also blocks one of the largest entrances of fresh air to your room.